MapColonies/k8s-job-chief/README.md

   },
   "kubernetes": {
-    "namespace": "default", // the namespace in which the Jobs will be spawned (should be the same as service normally) "loadConfigFromCluster": false, // wheter to use default credentials for k8s api, or load from the cluster "pullSecret": "" // the pull secret to use when creating new jobs }
+    "namespace": "default", // the namespace in which the Jobs will be spawned (should be the same as service normally) "loadConfigFromCluster": false, // whether to use default credentials for k8s api, or load from the cluster "pullSecret": "" // the pull secret to use when creating new jobs }
 }